An Introduction to String Diagrams for Computer Scientists: Semantics

-Interestingly, the converse of these relations are also linear, and we adopt the mirror image of the corresponding diagrams to depict them: $\Bmult,\Bunit,\Wcounit,\Wcomult$, with semantics given by
+Interestingly, the converse of these relations are also linear; to depict them, we add to our signature the mirror image of the corresponding diagrams: $\Bmultn{},\Bunitn{},\Wcounitn{},\Wcomultn{}$, with semantics given by

 Notice that these are the same relations as the first two, with the pairs flipped.
 We can do this for any map $f$: let $\mathsf{coGraph}(f):=\{(y,x)\mid f(x)=y\}$.
 If $f$ is linear, its cograph will also be a linear relation.
-This duality will translate into a pleasant symmetry of the equational theory, which we will cover in Example~\ref{ex:IH}. \end{example}
+This duality will translate into a pleasant symmetry of the equational theory, which we now cover.

+There is a complete axiomatisation of $\LinRel$ with the direct sum, which is sometimes called the theory of \emph{Interacting Hopf algebras}, or IH for short.
+The reader will find the complete theory and further details in~\cite{BonchiSZ-JPAA}.
+We discuss its most salient features below, less formally.

+As for Example~\ref{ex:rel+}, the image by $\sem{\cdot}$ of diagrams made from $\Bcomult$, $\Bcounit$, $\Wunit$, $\Wmult$ are precisely those relations that are the graph of some linear map (aka a matrix).
+For these, the equational theory is the same as in that example: essentially, a commutative bimonoid, with additional axioms to encode scalar multiplication and addition.
+The nice thing is that their colour-swap $\Wcomult,\Wcounit,\Bunit,\Bmult$ satisfy exactly the same axioms.
+These two facts take care of all interactions between the black and white generators.
+We also need to specify how diagrams of the same colour interact: $\Bcomult,\Bcounit,\Bunit,\Bmult$ and $\Wcomult,\Wcounit,\Wunit,\Wmult$ both form extraspecial commutative Frobenius monoids (Example~\ref{ex:Frobenius})!
+The remaining axioms specify the behaviour of scalars $\scalar{a}$, which may now encounter their mirrored version: